 Individual Ready Reserve

-If you enter the Reserves or Guard through the delayed entry program this is most likely the category you will fall in while awaiting basic training.
-If you have an enlistment that runs out after 4 years, you may also find yourself classified as Individual Ready Reserve, or IRR, in order to complete six years of total service.
-In the IRR, though it is not required, you can still be promoted, compile retirement points, and participate in annual training.
+If you enter the Reserves or Guard through the delayed entry program, this is most likely the category you will fall in while awaiting basic training.
+If you have an enlistment that runs out after four years, you also may find yourself classified as Individual Ready Reserve, or IRR, in order to complete six years of total service.
+In the IRR, though it is not required, you still can be promoted, compile retirement points and participate in annual training.

-While in the IRR you are not affiliated with any drilling unit, so it is up to you to complete any correspondence courses that may be required by your MOS for drill points.
+You are not affiliated with any drilling unit in the IRR, so it is up to you to complete any correspondence courses that may be required by your military occupational specialty (MOS) for drill points.
 Also, it will be up to you to find a command that has funding to send you to annual training if you want to keep accruing retirement points.
-Postings for annual training slots open to IRR members can usually be found on the branch website or by contacting your personnel officer.
+Postings for annual training slots open to IRR members usually can be found on the branch website or by contacting your personnel officer.

 Active Guard and Reserve (AGR)

 The AGR is made up of reservists who serve on active duty to keep their units functioning on a day-to-day basis in training or administrative roles.
 There are other AGR members who serve as recruiters or instructors.
-The AGR category is very broad and encompasses not only active Air Force Reserve, Army Reserve and National Guard, but also Navy Training and Administration of Reserves, and Marine Corps Active Reservists.
+The AGR category is very broad and encompasses not only active Air Force Reserve, Army Reserve and National Guard, but also the Navy Full Time Support (FTS) Officer Program, and Marine Corps Active Reservists.

-If you want to follow this path in the Navy, then you will be required to pull some sea duty as part of the Training and Administration of Reserves (TAR), but when you are ashore you will be assigned to administer a reserve unit.
+If you want to follow this path in the Navy, then you will be required to pull some sea duty as part of the FTS program, but when you are ashore, you will be assigned to administer a reserve unit.

 Individual Mobilization Augmentees (IMA)